Catalytic converters

 What is a catalytic converter?

-Pollutant gases are made from harmful molecules, but those molecules
+Pollutant gases are made of harmful molecules, but those molecules

 are made from relatively harmless atoms.
 So if we could find a way of